MSDN-WhiteKnight/ErrLib/README.md

 */
 ```

-For more code examples, see "_Examples" subdirectory.
+For more code examples, see "Examples" subdirectory.

 -----------------------------------------------------------------------------